Silvino Louro: International career

 Silvino made his debut for Portugal as a Vitória Guimarães player, in a 0–0 draw with Hungary on 13 April 1983.
 He won a total of 23 caps in a career spanning 14 years, but was left out of the nation's UEFA Euro 1984 squad.

 Silvino returned to the national team on 12 October 1988, and played a major part in their 1990 FIFA World Cup qualifying campaign.
 He lost the number one shirt in January 1991 to young Baía, as a result of having lost his Benfica job to Neno, and spent the vast remainder of his international career on the substitutes' bench.

-However, after Porto's Baía suffered an injury, Silvino played the last two games of the 1998 World Cup qualifiers; his final appearance came in the 1–0 win over Northern Ireland on 11 October 1997 – aged 38 – as he equalised Vítor Damas' record as the oldest player to represent Portugal.
+However, after Porto's Baía suffered an injury, Silvino played the last two games of the 1998 World Cup qualifiers; his final appearance came in the 1–0 win over Northern Ireland on 11 October 1997 – aged 38 – as he equalised Vítor Damas's record as the oldest player to represent Portugal.

 From 2000 to 2002, prior to his Porto appointment, Louro was the goalkeeper coach for the national team.

+Death

+Silvino died after a prolonged illness on 19 March 2026, at the age of 67.